- Connector Diagrams

 - Once your user name and password are confirmed, you will see the URL of your stream in the box "Copy stream link".
 If you click on the words "Copy stream link", the URL will be copied to the clip board.

 - Leave the Network Connection as the default

 - To start streaming

 - To start streaming, click the red dot next to "Off Air."
 The indicator should be changed to "On Air" and you will now be streaming live over the Internet!

 - Once you are On Air, you cannot change any settings.
 You need to stop streaming by clicking the green dot next to On Air to stop the stream.

 Capture4ME is compatible with HD PVR 2.
 It is an easy-to-use application that focuses on the core goal of capturing video.
 The Capture4ME app has the ability to trim the beginning or end of a recording, and also an 'Upload to YouTube' function for those that want to share their videos online.

-What Operating Systems are supported by the HD PVR 2?
+What Operating Systems are supported by the HD PVR 2 and Colossus 2?

 Microsoft Windows 10, 8, 8.1, Windows 7 or Vista (32 or 64-bit), or Windows XP with Service Pack 2 or later.

 There is also new Linux support for the HD PVR 2 and Colossus 2.